Contract Compliance Agent

 Challengeable by: Auditor

-Apply UK MSA + EU CSDDD chain-of-activities human-rights due diligence Does the contract chain-of-activities present modern slavery, child labour, or human-rights risks requiring CSDDD due diligence + UK MSA Section 54 disclosure?
+Apply UK MSA and EU CSDDD chain-of-activities human-rights due diligence Does the contract chain-of-activities present modern slavery, child labour or human-rights risks requiring CSDDD due diligence and UK MSA Section 54 disclosure?
 Human Auditor

-Human-rights due diligence under UK MSA Section 54 plus EU CSDDD Article 8 + 10 + 11 + 12 + 13 covering risk identification (own operations + subsidiaries + chain-of-activities), risk mitigation (cessation, prevention, contractual cascading), monitoring effectiveness, complaints mechanisms, plus annual reporting under ESRS S2 (Workers in Value Chain).
-High-risk sectors: garment + textiles, agriculture (cocoa, coffee, palm oil), electronics + battery minerals (cobalt, lithium), construction, fishing, mining.
-Geographic risk via Walk Free Foundation Global Slavery Index plus US TVPRA List of Goods Produced by Child Labour or Forced Labour.
-Human compliance officer applies risk assessment with rationale
+Human-rights due diligence under UK MSA Section 54 and EU CSDDD Articles 8 through 13, covering risk identification across own operations, subsidiaries, and the chain of activities, risk mitigation through cessation, prevention, and contractual cascading, monitoring effectiveness, complaints mechanisms, and annual reporting under ESRS S2 (Workers in the Value Chain).
+High-risk sectors include garment and textiles, agriculture (cocoa, coffee, palm oil), electronics and battery minerals (cobalt, lithium), construction, fishing, and mining.
+Geographic risk is assessed against the Walk Free Foundation Global Slavery Index and the US TVPRA List of Goods Produced by Child Labour or Forced Labour, and a human compliance officer applies the risk assessment with a rationale.

 Decision Record